Aloe petricola: Growth and gardening

 Aloe petricola grows best in early to mid winter, but flowers on this plant typically do not bloom until mid summer, and are seen at their best towards the end of July and beginning of August in the northern hemisphere.
 Like almost all other aloes, Aloe petricola is drought resistant, meaning that it needs little to no water to survive.
 This resistance is due to the fact that the leaves of this plant can store water, so they can essentially take care of themselves, making this plant ideal for any gardener.
 Additional growth requirements for this succulent plant include a soil pH that is either acidic, neutral (pH=7), or very slightly basic.
 It also grows in different soil types, from clay-like soils to sandy soils.
 This makes maintenance of the plant nearly effortless given the right environment.
 Aloe petricola is a greatly desired plant for most gardeners because it is considered an undemanding garden plant.
 Aside from its simple upkeep, this aloe grows quite well in cultivation and looks outstanding either on its own or bunched in groups.
 The plant's striking and luminous red, yellow, green, and white colors stand out, while they add beauty and elegance to any garden.

-Other Information
+Distribution and habitat

 Aloe petricola is native in South Africa, specifically in Mpumalanga.
 This aloe tends to grow in rocky locations, where the plant is surrounded in stones, and the soil is only covering the roots.
-The name “petricola” was given to the plant suggesting that it lives and thrives in rocky places.
-The word breaks up into ‘petri,’ which means stones, and ‘cola,’ which means fond of.
+The name petricola was given to the plant suggesting that it lives and thrives in rocky places.
+The word breaks up into 'petri', which means stone, and 'cola', which means fond of.
 Aloe petricola plants are often pollinated by sunbirds, which use them as food plants as they seek nectar in their flowers.

+Traditional medicine

-This plant is also widely used in medicine.
+This plant is also widely used in traditional medicine.
 Aloes, most commonly Aloe vera, are known for treating minor wounds and burns.
-Aloe petricola plants, however, have sap filled leaves which, for centuries, have been frequently used as a remedy to heal stomach ailments.
+Aloe petricola plants, however, have sap-filled leaves which, for centuries, have been frequently used as a remedy to heal stomach ailments.